xingyif/scalabridge/organize-a-workshop/promote-workshop.md

    Advantage: good organization tool

-## What tools/platforms should you use to promote?
+## :books: What tools/platforms should you use to promote?
 Know your audiences is the first step.
 Then promote on the platform where they are active.

 ScalaBridge workshop's audiences are:
 1. people who are not already in the community (students)
 2. people who are in the community (mentors)

-## How to promote to students?
+## :school_satchel: How to promote to students?

 1. Meetup groups